 You should also know how personal allowances work:

 How do we know?
 Because the U.S. uses a set of tax brackets that get progressively higher the more income you earn.
-As of 2017, the U.S. federal income tax brackets for people filing taxes as an individual are as follows:
+For tax year 2021, the U.S. federal income tax brackets for people filing taxes as an individual are as follows:

 If you’re an independent contractor, paying taxes works a little differently.
 In this case, nobody is automatically withholding taxes from your paychecks.
 You need to pay this tax on your own by making estimated payments during the year.
 But, on Tax Day, you’re still eligible for a refund if you overpaid your estimated tax and vice versa.